erauner12/scriptable/src/README.md

 ## Summary

-This repository constains the scripts I've build for [Scriptable](https://scriptable.app).
+This repository contains the scripts I've build for [Scriptable](https://scriptable.app).

 ## Contents